 I think we will see brands invest in more long-term relationships with key influencers, rather than more transaction project-based work.
 One-off sponsored posts only go so far, but engaging with an influencer on a regular basis where they truly become a brand ambassador, that’s going to be much more powerful.”

 A great thing about influencer marketing is that influencers already know what works for their audiences.
 Even so, brands often make the mistake of having stringent rules around content creation for the influencer.
 As a result, the message style may or may not be a good fit with the influencer’s community.

 Trust that the influencer knows best.
 Give them the freedom to talk about your product the way they deem appropriate.
 This doesn’t mean you completely hand over control.
 Feel free to ask for a round of edits before publishing and offer a wide net of flexibility.

 Influencer marketing can be overwhelming.
-There’s a lot to handle, including finding relevant partners, managing different campaigns, monitoring KPIs and progress, and so much more.
+There’s a lot to handle, including finding relevant partners, managing different campaigns, monitoring KPIs and progress, strategizing with influencer marketing agencies, and so much more.

 But it can also deliver results better than many other marketing channels combined.

 Working with a marketing agency or a partner can reduce the time and cost involved (and improve the efficiency of your campaigns).
 Check out apps like Refersion and Impact that specialize in affiliate and influencer marketing.

 Their expertise and technology can help you find the right creators at reasonable rates and run a successful data-driven campaign.